TamzinBoyd/DigitalSpaniel/README.md

-➔ We look for quality over quantity, so don't worry about getting it all done, just ensure that what is completed is of great quality.
+DONE The top navigation section should be sticky but also hide when the user scrolls down and reappear if the user scrolls DONE The "Services" menu item shows the hover/active state of each menu item for the header
-Specification:
+TO DO ANIMATION BUT MAINLY DONE The header area (nav?) should be full screen on desktop and collapse to a hamburger style menu on tablet and mobile viewports which slides in/out of view when clicked/tapped

-➔ The top navigation section should be sticky but also hide when the user scrolls down and reappear if the user scrolls up ➔ The "Services" menu item shows the hover/active state of each menu item for the header ➔ The header area (nav?) should be full screen on desktop and collapse to a hamburger style menu on tablet and mobile viewports which slides in/out of view when clicked/tapped
+DONE For links (e.g. "Lets talk") add a hover animation of your choosing

-➔ For links (e.g. "Lets talk") add a hover animation of your choosing ➔ The "What are we capable of" shows the hover state on "Brand Strategy" ➔ "Some of our recent projects" shows a tabbed slider action.
+➔ The "What are we capable of" shows the hover state on "Brand Strategy" ➔ "Some of our recent projects" shows a tabbed slider action.
 Animation for slider and tabs of your choosing.
 Image hover state shown on "Make Ideas Happen"